delve-survey/datalab_landing/delve_landingpage.md

 ## Description

 The DECam Local Volume Exploration Survey (DELVE; [PropID: 2019A-0305](https://legacy.noirlab.edu/noaoprop/abstract.mpl?2019A-0305)) combines archival DECam data with more than 150 nights of new observations to study satellite dwarf galaxies over a wide range of luminosities and environments.
 DELVE is divided into three survey components (WIDE, MC, and DEEP), each of which have their own observational strategy and data reduction pipeline.
 By combining novel observations with existing data from DES, DECaLS, and other community programs, DELVE provides complete contiguous DECam coverage of the entire high-Galactic-latitude southern sky.
-DELVE covers >20,000 deg² to a depth of _griz_ &sim; 23.5 mag, &sim;2,200 deg² around the Magellanic Clouds to a depth of _gri_ &sim; 24.5 mag, and &sim;135 deg² around isolated Magellanic analogs in the Local Volume to a depth of _gi_ &sim; 25.5 mag.
+DELVE covers &gt;20,000 deg² to a 10σ depth of _griz_ &sim; 23.5 mag, &sim;2,200 deg² around the Magellanic Clouds to a depth of _gri_ &sim; 24.5 mag, and &sim;135 deg² around isolated Magellanic analogs in the Local Volume to a depth of _gi_ &sim; 25.5 mag.

 For more complete information about DELVE, please visit: [https://delve-survey.github.io](https://delve-survey.github.io).
-For a full list of results from the DELVE Collaboration or using the DELVE data, visit [https://delve-survey.github.io/#papers](https://delve-survey.github.io/#papers).
+For a list of results from the DELVE Collaboration and using the DELVE data, visit [https://delve-survey.github.io/#papers](https://delve-survey.github.io/#papers).

 To date, there have been three DELVE data releases (DR1, DR2, DR3).
-The **delve_dr2.objects** table and **delve_dr1.objects** table have been crossmatched against our default reference datasets within a 1.5 arcsec radius, nearest neighbor only.
+The **[delve_dr3.coadd_objects](/data-explorer?showTable=delve_dr3.coadd_objects)** table represents the deepest and most recent catalog.
+The **[delve_dr2.objects](/data-explorer?showTable=delve_dr2.objects)** table and **[delve_dr1.objects](/data-explorer?showTable=delve_dr1.objects)** table have been crossmatched against our default reference datasets within a 1.5 arcsec radius, nearest neighbor only.
 These tables will appear with **x1p5** in their name in our table browser.
 Example: [delve_dr2.x1p5__objects__gaia_dr3__gaia_source](/data-explorer?showTable=delve_dr2.x1p5__objects__gaia_dr3__gaia_source).

 | DELVE at a Glance |   |   |   |
 |---|---|---|---|